-- F1,F2,F3,F4,F5: Coupling parameters for the spin-2 singlet field.
-Default values are F1=F2=F5=1, F3=F4=0. - F6, F7: Coupling parameters for the spin-2 triplet field.
-Default values are set to 1. - LAMBDA: Energy scale of the couplings in GeV.
-Default value is 1500 GeV. - LAMBDAFF: Energy scale of the formfactor in GeV.
-Default value is 3000 GeV. - NFF: Exponent of the formfactor.
-Default value is 4.
+- F1,F2,F3,F4,F5,F9: Coupling parameters for the spin-2 singlet field. - F6, F7: Coupling parameters for the spin-2 triplet field. - LAMBDA: Energy scale of the couplings in GeV. - LAMBDAFF: Energy scale of the formfactor in GeV. - NFF: Exponent of the formfactor.

-Note that a graviton corresponds to F1=F2=F5=1 and F3=F4=F6=F7=0.
+The gluon coupling F9 only affects the implemented VBF processes via the total width of the spin-2 particle.
+Note that the electroweak part of the graviton scenario corresponds to F1=F2=F5=1 and F3=F4=F6=F7=F9=0.